Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Demonstrator taxonomy

 \section{Demonstrator taxonomy}

-We define a \emph{demonstrator taxonomy} for software-intensive research projects, inspired by the Technology Readiness Level (TRL) scale described in \Cref{sec:background}.
-While the TRL scale provides a well-established abstraction for assessing technology maturity, it lacks the granularity needed to capture the practical scope and integration realities of research projects with multiple work packages (WPs).
+We define a \emph{demonstrator taxonomy} for software-intensive research projects, corresponding to the project-level formulation of demonstrators as introduced in \Cref{sec:introduction}.
+Inspired by the Technology Readiness Level (TRL) scale described in \Cref{sec:background}, the taxonomy targets the first layer of requirements, i.e., the definition of demonstrator scope and ambition prior to implementation-specific considerations.
+While the TRL scale provides a well-established abstraction for assessing technology maturity, it lacks the granularity needed to capture the practical scope and integration realities of research projects with multiple Work Packages (WPs).
 By focusing on the context of software-intensive systems and industrial CPS, we provide a more concise taxonomy, relatable by researchers working on such projects.
-The taxonomy introduces five levels of demonstration, each defined in terms of: \begin{itemize} \item Coverage scope: Which parts of the project are incorporated in the demonstrator, single WP, subset of WPs, or all WPs. \item Integration scope: Whether and how WPs interoperate in the demonstrator. \item Qualities covered: Whether only functional requirements are demonstrated or are extra-functional requirements also covered, e.g., successfully performing a task or performing the task while adhering to expected performance metrics (latency, throughput, \ldots). \end{itemize}
+The taxonomy introduces five levels of demonstration, each defined in terms of: \begin{itemize} \item Coverage scope: Which parts of the project are incorporated in the demonstrator, single WP, subset of WPs, or all WPs. \item Integration scope: Whether and how WPs interoperate in the demonstrator. \item Qualities covered: Whether only functional requirements are demonstrated or extra-functional requirements are also covered, e.g., successfully performing a task or performing the task while adhering to expected performance metrics (latency, throughput, \ldots). \end{itemize}

 This taxonomy is particularly relevant for software-intensive systems and focuses on industrial CPS research within Computer Science, where a significant portion of the effort lies in software integration, quality assurance, and stakeholder-driven requirements.
 Elaborations and a table view follows (\Cref{tab:demonstration_levels}).